suderman/nixos/overlays/README.md

 ## lib

-Extends the `pkgs.this.lib` library (which is begins early in my flake [here](https://github.com/suderman/nixos/blob/main/default.nix#L31)).
+Extends the `pkgs.this.lib` library (which begins early in my flake [here](https://github.com/suderman/nixos/blob/main/default.nix#L31)).
 Every `overlays/lib/*.nix` and `overlays/lib/*/default.nix` gets automatically imported into `pkgs.this.lib.*` inheriting an attribute name from the file or